ouspg/CompSec-return-templates/README.md

 git push
 ```

-If you haven't edited markdown files alot [Visual studio code](https://code.visualstudio.com/) is a good free software for it.
+If you have barely edited Markdown files, [Visual studio code](https://code.visualstudio.com/) is a good free software for editing and showing live preview of it.
 It works on Windows, Linux and Mac.
 It is also installed to most of the virtual machines.
-For help with markdown syntax check [Example.md](Example.md)
+For help with Markdown syntax, check [Example.md](Example.md)
 ## When to proceed?

 There is a deadline for each lab.